-We have made sure that the subjects you can study are all recognised at GCSE or equivalent, and we have tried to give you as much choice as we possibly can.
+We are fortunate to be in a position to offer a wide range of options at Key Stage 4.
+We have made sure that all subjects on offer are recognised at GCSE or equivalent, and we have tried to give students as much choice as we possibly can.
 Please look at the EBacc information on Page 5.
 This is not a separate qualification, but a group of subjects the government wants most students to follow within their options.
 We strongly advise students to seriously consider including EBacc subjects within their choices.